ArchipelagoMW/Archipelago/docs/world api.md

 #### Game Info
 The game info page is for a short breakdown of what your game is and how it works in Archipelago.
-Any additional information that may be useful for the player to know when learning your randomizer should also go here.
-The file format is `<language key>_<game name>.md`.
-While you can write these docs for multiple languages and can tell the `WebWorld` you have multiple of these docs, they currently do not render on the website.
+Any additional information that may be useful to the player when learning your randomizer should also go here.
+The file name format is `<language key>_<game name>.md`.
+While you can write these docs for multiple languages, currently only the english version is displayed on the website.

 #### Tutorials
 Your game can have as many tutorials in as many languages as you like, with each one having a relevant `Tutorial`